Proud to be a Delaware Century Family Farm. Celebrating 100 years from 1919-2019.

 1950's - The interstate highway system and the advent of refrigerated trucking enable fruits and vegetables to be shipped longer distances fresh.
 Fruits and vegetables from Florida and southern states could now be economically delivered to the large cities of the Northeast.
 The cannery business quickly begins to dwindle and many Delaware fruit and vegetable growers begin transitioning to other grain crops and poultry production.

 Today, Fifer Orchards continues the legacy of Charles Frederick Fifer and his vision.
-4th generation Fifer’s continue to grow a very diverse mix of high quality fresh fruits and vegetables including: asparagus, strawberries, tomatoes, blueberries, apples, peaches, nectarines, plums, heirloom varieties, apples, pumpkins and more.
+4th generation Fifer's continue to grow a very diverse mix of high quality fresh fruits and vegetables including: asparagus, strawberries, tomatoes, sweet corn, blueberries, apples, peaches, nectarines, plums, apples, pumpkins, flowers & more.

 Fifer fruits and vegetables find their way to a diverse customer base including:

 - Weekly Farmers' Markets - Rehoboth Beach and Lewes